 Your pits may smell great, but you’re actually being poisoned

 Did you know that popular deodorants (most deodorants, in actual fact) are filled with harmful substances such as aluminium, asbestiform fibres (used in talc), parabens and triclosan (harmful to the skin and hormonal system)?
-For an in-depth look at what exactly those nasty ingredients on the back of your deodorant actually mean visit Natural Cosmetics News.

 Our holistic shopping list for safe, natural and wonderfully smelling deodorants